 In addition to maintaining oral hygiene at home, be sure to schedule regular dental visits so that the dentist can complete a professional cleaning and dental exam to prevent any severe complications.

-One more piece that plays a huge role in oral hygiene that people don’t often think about is Proper nutrition and not smoking also play an important role in oral hygiene.
+Proper nutrition and not smoking also play important roles in oral hygiene.
 What you put in your body affects your oral health and, in turn, your overall health.

 - What does oral hygiene include?